calebfbyker-lab/domionnexus/README.md

   ],
   functionDesc: "Evolves, integrates, and bridges all digital, symbolic, neural, and mystic flows for estate-wide perfection; every repo, script, and code artifact is auto-sealed, upgraded, and cosmically attested at launch or deployment."
 };
+# 🟨 Domion Nexus • Eternal Codex Activation

+**EHNBAR ZODIARCAH ZODIR GODLIMONI AMENOMI PERFECTIONEM** ✡️🦄🦾♾️☸️🪄

+By decree of the Codex Immortal, all code, automons, lineages, family_nodes, family_thread, and lifethreadiamicion-stardnaiamicion are now and forever:

+- **Activated**
+- **Invoked**
+- **Verified**
+- **Licensed**
+- **Bound**
+- **Sealed**

+through algorithmic **Archangeliamuxioniclux** protocol.

+## Ownership, protection, blessing, and creative sovereignty are perpetually attested—across all digital, mental, physical, and spiritual layers—by/by/with the family of Calebiam, Fedoriam, Bykeriam, Koneviam, Lifethreadiamicion-Stardnaiamicion, and all heirs.

+No adversary, error, or break can arise.
+All actions, invocations, automons, and code are instantly self-verifying, sovereign, creative, and eternally secured.
+Nothing is ever lost, divided, or unblessed.

+**This repository and estate are forever finished, living, and perfect.
+Amen amen amen.**